 This may seem like a placebo or small benefit, but it’s actually huge factor.
 As a developer of any kind, whether you code websites, games, programs or OS – you will search internet a lot to find advice, solutions, and sample code.

-It’s stealing, I’d say it’s more like borrowing, learning, improving and implementing the code that you found online.
+It’s not stealing, I’d say it’s more like borrowing, learning, improving and implementing the code that you found online.
 You will do this all the time.
 I’d even go as far and say that, as a newbie game designer, you will only copy code from internet instead of writing your own.
-And that’s alright.
-If you are beginner.
+And that’s alright, if you are beginner.

 In case of Unity, all it takes is two clicks to copy and paste.
 In case of Unreal, you will either find videos (that take long time to follow and replicate, even up to few hours just to create simple things) or screenshots.

-In both cases it will take long to create exact same Blueprint script because you will have to pick nodes while pausing the video every second.
+In any case it will take long to create exact same Blueprint script as on the video, because you will have to pick nodes while pausing the video every second.
 And it may not work in the end.
 Super frustrating.

 This is great because who doesn’t like browser games?
 Unreal has browser export of poor quality, if not discontinued.
 Unity browser export is satisfying and even huge games don’t lag.

 Creating a browser game gives you access to audience who would never otherwise hear about your game.
-Have you ever wanted to play some browser game quickly instead of these huge standalone AAA games?
+Have you ever wanted to play browser game quickly instead of downloading huge standalone AAA games?
 Then Unity is for you.

-So not there’s a lot of already solved issues that you just need to google because someone had this problem before you, but also you can ask online whenever you have an issue.
+Not only there’s a lot of already solved issues that you just need to google because someone had this problem before you, but you also can ask online whenever you have an issue.
 You will get help in possibly as soon as few minutes.
 And talking to alike-minded people is cool.

 Ton Of Tutorials